YashSaroha/Git-Basics/README.md

 // One master branch is present on local pc and another master branch on remote
 // Now we need to push the data from local to remote

+30)	Connect a repo to a directory		->	git remote add origin “url”
+31)	Show all urls connected to a directory     ->	git remote -v

+// ORIGIN can be understood as the name of the url
+// Now to update / push the changes of the files into the repo we will push it and we need to tell where the changes needs to be pushed and to which branch

+32)	Push changes to the repository		->	git push origin master

+// Now refreshing the repo will give us all the updated files